SkvProgrammer/library-mangement-system-in-python-tkinter/README.md

 # library-mangement-system-in-python-tkinter

-This is the beginning of this awesome project and I will developing it and including more and more features.
+This is the beginning of this awesome project and I will be developing it and including more and more features.